ItsZeusBro/BrassTacks/README.md

 ## General Recursive Problem Solving
 So when it comes to solving anything recursively, we are interested in two types of problems:
 1. Building objects from other objects
+- This is basically a general class of problems that deals primarily with three intermediate general functions
+  1. Destructuring some more general object
+  2. Intermediate transformation or distilation of fragments of the general object
+  3. Constructing those intermediate transformations into a final output structure
 2. Querying objects for information
 3. Making a set of objects do something iteratively

 ## Base Strings
 Lets talk about something I call "Base Strings"